dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 + `System.Runtime.Intrinsics` is used for type definitions useful across multiple platforms
 + `System.Runtime.Intrinsics.Arm` is used type definitions shared across `ARM32` and `ARM64` platforms
 + `System.Runtime.Intrinsics.Arm.Arm64` is used for type definitions for the `ARM64` platform
-  + The primary implementation of `ARM64` intrinsics wil occur within this namespace
+  + The primary implementation of `ARM64` intrinsics will occur within this namespace
-  + While `x86` and `x64` share a common namespace.
-This document is recommending a separate namespace for `ARM32` and `ARM64`.
+  + While `x86` and `x64` share a common namespace, this document is recommending a separate namespace for `ARM32` and `ARM64`.
 This is because `AARCH64` is a separate `ISA` from the `AARCH32` `Arm` & `Thumb` instruction sets.
 It is not an `ISA` extension, but rather a new `ISA`.
 This is different from `x64` which could be viewed as a superset of `x86`.